 Kansas City Firearm Injury Lawyers

-Firearm Accident & Violence Cases in Missouri & Kansas
+Firearm Accident & Mass Shooting Cases in Missouri & Kansas

 Firearm accidents and injuries happen every year.
-Whether as a result of defective manufacturing, poor design, or violent, homicidal acts, these incidents have devastating, life-altering consequences for victims and their families.
+Whether as a result of defective manufacturing, poor design, or violent acts, gun-related incidents have devastating, life-altering consequences for victims and their families.

 If you or a loved one is the victim of a firearm accident or act of gun violence, including a mass shooting, the amount of suffering you have been through can feel unbearable.
 At Shamberg, Johnson & Bergman, Chtd., we believe that you have seen enough injustice; our Kansas City firearm injury lawyers are prepared to help you take legal action and fight for the fair recovery you and your family are owed.
-We are prepared to take on the manufacturers and distributors of defective firearms and firearm accessories, as well as individuals who commit heinous acts of gun violence against innocent people, and corporations or government agencies that enable gun violence through inexcusable negligence.
+We are prepared to take on the manufacturers and distributors of defective firearms and firearm accessories, individuals who commit heinous acts of gun violence against innocent people, and corporations or government agencies that enable gun violence through inexcusable negligence.

 Types of Firearm Defects

-In Missouri and Kansas, many people exercise their Second Amendment rights to “keep and bear arms.”
-The majority of gun owners are responsible, following safe firearms practices at all times.
-Unfortunately, accidents can—and do—still happen.
-Often, these accidents are the result of defects which cause firearms to malfunction.
+In Missouri and Kansas, many people exercise their Second Amendment rights to “keep and bear arms” and follow safe, responsible firearms practices.
+Unfortunately, accidents can and do happen.
+Often, firearms accidents are the result of defects that cause firearms to malfunction.

 Examples of different types of firearm defects include: